JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 I defined a Bootstrap panel, that has the chat area in the `panel-body` and the input fields in the `panel-footer`.
 In the chat area we also have a unordered list ant the code to iterate through the messages.
 This is almost similar to the user list.
 We only display some more date here.
 Here you can see the usage of `moment.js` to easily format the massage date.

 The `panel-footer` contains the form to compose the message.
-I used a input group to add a button in front of the input field and after it.
+I used a input group to add a button in front of the input field and another one after that field.
 The first button is used to select an emoji.
 The second one is to also send the message (for people who cannot use the `enter` key to submit the message).

 The `ref` attributes are used for a cool feature.
 Using this, you are able to get an instance of the element in the backing code.
 This is nice to work with instances of elements directly.
 We will see the usage later on.
 The code in the `ref` attributes are pointing to methods, that get's an instance of that element passed in: